Contents

 git commit -m 'Changed "Hello" to "Hello World"'

 Now we will start branch with our new feature implementation.
-We will call this awesome-feature
+We will call this branch awesome-feature and will create 2 more commits on it.

 # create new branch